Simin Amini (PhD Student)

 Mark Gradoni is a doctoral student at the University California, Irvine in the department of History, where he focuses on the economic history of the Sasanian Empire.
 He holds a M.A. in the Humanities with a concentration in Art History and Archaeology from Hood College, as well as B.A.s in History and Ancient Studies from the University of Maryland-Baltimore County.
 His academic training is interdisciplinary, combining archaeological, art historical, and historical methodologies.
 He studies Iran and the broader Near East in Late Antiquity with interests in public engagement with archaeology, and the phenomenon of pseudo-archaeology in popular media.

 Bermet Nishanova (Ph.D.
-Student)
+Candidate)

 Bermet earned her M.S. in Art Conservation at the Institute of Fine Arts NYU and her M.A. in Art History at the University of Chicago.
 She is the Elahé Omidyar Mir-Djalali Graduate Fellow in Persian/Iranian Studies at UCI, where she studies early and medieval Islamic Central Asian visual and material cultures, focusing particularly on Islamic textiles.

 Leighton Smith (Ph.D.
-Student)
+Candidate)

 Leighton Smith earned his BA at University of California, Santa Cruz and joined the PhD Program in History as the Elahé Omidyar Mir-Djalali Graduate Fellow in the Study of the Persian/Iranian World working under Prof. Daryaee.
 Leighton is interested the mutual impact of Iranian political and religious cosmologies with a special focus on non-Zoroastrian Iranian religions within late antique Iran, especially Manichaeism.
 A student in the PhD Program in History, he is an Elahé Omidyar Mir-Djalali Graduate Fellow in Persian/Iranian Studies.

 Liz Wells is a scholar of transcultural exchange and visualities of authority in the late antique Mediterranean, the late antique Near East, and the early European Middle Ages.
-Her dissertation focuses on the Visigothic Kingdom and its engagement with the visual and spatial cultures of kingship in the Mediterranean and Western Asia.
+Her dissertation focused on the Visigothic Kingdom and its engagement with the visual and spatial cultures of kingship in the Mediterranean and Western Asia.
 It weaves together ideas, approaches, and theoretical matrices from several of these fields and disciplines and bring them to bear on art historical material that rarely receives attention outside of the limited confines of early medieval art history.
 Among its goals is to introduce a more capacious and more humanistic conception of the Mediterranean and Near East during the period of c.
 400-800 CE.

 Layah Ziaii-Bigdeli earned her B.A. in ancient Near Eastern Art and Archaeology at Columbia University and an M.A. in Cultural Heritage and Preservation Studies with an emphasis on Islamic art at Rutgers University.
 Her master’s thesis examined Nishapur figural buff ware with an intention to understand the quality of modern conservation and its effects on scholarship.
-Her dissertation project at UCI studies the intersections between foodways and identities in the Sasanian and early Islamic period focusing particularly on Iranian silver and its impact on cultural practices and vessels of all mediums across Iran and Central Asia.
+Her dissertation project at UCI studied the intersections between foodways and identities in the Sasanian and early Islamic period focusing particularly on Iranian silver and its impact on cultural practices and vessels of all mediums across Iran and Central Asia.
 Her additional research interests involve problems of continuity and change from Sasanian to Islamic Iran.
 Layah has worked as curatorial intern at the Smithsonian's Museum of Asian Art, Shangri La Museum of Islamic Art, Culture and Design, and the Philadelphia Museum of art as well as other museums.